garcia-nacho/Precfinder/README.md

 # Probabilistic Recombinant Finder (Precfinder)

 ## Description
 Precfinder is a tool to identify SARS-CoV-2 recombinants.
+Precfinder is distributed as docker image with some wrapping scripts to install it, run it or to train additional models.
-Note that Rrecfinder is still on a very early stage and it could suffer drastic changes in the future.
+Note that Rrecfinder is still on a very early stage, it will be buggy and it could suffer drastic changes in the future.

 ## Instructions